DODGE CARAVAN

 HIDDEN RELAY PANEL

 And another poor access design feature is hiding a secondary relay panel in the left side of the dash (never mind that the service manual says center).
 Disconnect the parking brake release handle, remove five screws holding the lower dash left cover panel, remove four screws holding a strong-looking metal cover - and there they are!
 Lighting, rear hatch, rear heater & A/C, and a few other functions are hidden there.
 It is called “Relay Block”, diagram AS-HK 151 of the wiring diagrams in section 8W of the service manual (page 8W-206 of the one I have).
+1993 may be different from 1994.

 Not to be confused with the "Micro Relay Block", hidden behind the center of the dash.
 It has relays for options such as power windows, power door unlock, power seat, fog lamps and fancy speakers relay.
 (A relay for speakers? yes, on the wiring diagram for radio "with NBS".
 It feeds power to the optional speakers in the front doors and liftgate, which apparently require a power feed to them unlike regular speakers.
 In my vehicle those speakers are labelled Infinity, as is the radio.
 They are powerful.)
 Refer to wiring diagram AS-HK 152, which claims location is "right side of I.P." - perhaps the Instrument Panel ends in the centre stack and to the right of the interior is something else.
 Refer to "More Hidden Things" section below.

-(Do keep in mind that the main relay panel is beside the battery - most engine control fuses and relays are there, it is called the "power distribution center".
+(Do keep in mind that the main relay panel on 1994 and 1995 models is beside the battery - most engine control fuses and relays are there, it is called the "power distribution center".
 The inside of the cover has labels.
 Typically there is a fuse for each relay.
 Note the yellow collar to quickly pull out the direct battery feed fuse (Ignition Off Draw, called "IOD" in wiring diagrams).
 The heavy duty fuses on the left side of the vehicle are fed by a rail connected to the red feed wire from the battery.
 (The other red feed wire is from the alternator, the two are connected together.)
 The small fuses that typically provide power to the switched contact of the relays as well as loads outside the panel are fed power in two groups, but both groups are fed from the common rail.)

 MORE HIDDEN THINGS